Xilinx/KRS/sphinx/source/docs/howto.md

 ## KRS

-#### How do I ssh into an emulation through KRS tools (e.g. `colcon krs emulation`)?
+#### How do I ssh into an emulation through KRS tools (e.g. `colcon acceleration emulation`)?

-`colcon krs` extensions enable emulations which forward ports between the guest/host machines.
+`colcon acceleration` extensions enable emulations which forward ports between the guest/host machines.
 Particularly, the following flags are passed to QEMU: `hostfwd=tcp:127.0.0.1:2222-10.0.2.15:22` (among others).
 To ssh into the emulation:

 ```bash
 ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -p 2222 root@localhost
 ```

-#### How do I scp files from/into an emulation launched through KRS tools (e.g. `colcon krs emulation`)?
+#### How do I scp files from/into an emulation launched through KRS tools (e.g. `colcon acceleration emulation`)?

-`colcon krs` extensions enable emulations which forward ports between the guest/host machines.
+`colcon acceleration` extensions enable emulations which forward ports between the guest/host machines.
 Particularly, the following flags are passed to QEMU: `hostfwd=tcp:127.0.0.1:2222-10.0.2.15:22` (among others).
 E.g., to copy files from the emulation into the host machine:

 ```bash
 scp -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -P 2222 root@localhost:/ros2_ws/lib/accelerated_vadd_publisher_once/*.csv .